Disconnected Side Area

 - The Donut Secret 2 and Chocolate Secret levels in Super Mario World are located on the Valley of Bowser map.
 They are not connected to any of the other levels there, and have to be reached by warp pipe.

 - Super Mario 64 has a partial example in Wet-Dry World.
 The "town" section is isolated from the rest of the level, uses a separate set of water controls, and can only be easily accessed if you enter the level in a specific way - otherwise, you need to make a relatively difficult cannon shot.
-Also, though Eyerock is nominally in the same area as the rest of the pyramid, it is sealed off from the rest of the pyramid and has a separate hidden entrance that is needed to access it.
+Also, though Eyerock is nominally in the same area as the rest of the pyramid, it is sealed off from the rest of the pyramid and has a separate hidden entrance that is used to access it.

 - Sonic the Hedgehog